theronpatrick/mickey/README.md

 #### Building

 Use `npm run start` to start the project in development mode.
+After running, visit `http://localhost:3000` in a web browser to view it.

 Use `npm run build` to build the project for production.
 Note that currently the project is configured to be hosted on `http://theronp.com/mickey`.
 To change this, modify the `homepage` key of `package.json`.